dipbanik/MicrosoftBotFrameworkV4/README.md

 	BotState class is the base class to manage state.
 Derived classes, like ConversationState and UserState, provide a StorageKeyFactory which is used to determine the key used to persist a given storage object.

+Q: How is an activity received by a bot?
+How is it processed?

+	An activity comes in as a JSON HTTP POST task.
+It is desearialised into an activity object.
+The adapter then takes over and calls the respective activity method and the middleware.
+Finally we use the turnContext to send back an activity.